 - Common Redshank

 - Sandwich Tern

 - Sardinian Warbler

 - Water Pipit

 The price of this Tarifa Birding Tour includes:

 - All accommodation from day 1 until day 4 (3 nights).

 - Transportation in a comfortable vehicle for 5 or 9 pax depending on the final number of participants.
-We will use two vehicles if the group size is larger than 7 participants.

 - Programmed entrance fees as in the itinerary.